open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

 ### Unknown-typed

-A [Prometheus Unknown](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#unknown) MUST be converted to an OTLP Gauge and MUST preserve its original type information.
-Type preservation MUST be achieved by adding a datapoint attribute `prom_metric_type` with the value of [Prometheus `MetricTypeUnknown`](https://github.com/prometheus/prometheus/blob/fa6e05903fd3ce52e374a6e1bf4eb98c9f1f45a7/model/textparse/interface.go#L117)
+A [Prometheus Unknown](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#unknown) MUST be converted to an OTLP Gauge.
+It MUST add an additional a datapoint attribute to all datapoints with key `prometheus.type` and value `unknown`, to match the [OpenMetrics type string](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#type).

 ### Histograms